anniezhe/anniezhe/README.md

 - ⚡ Fun fact: ...
 -->
 ⚡ Fun fact about me:
-- Worked at Citigroup, Commit to Green, & Teladoc Health 📚
+- Worked at Citigroup as a summer analyst, Commit to Green as a full stack intern, & Teladoc Health as a mobile intern
-- Big foodie 🍱
+- Big foodie
-- Interested in coding and working with databases 🌐
+- Interested in coding and working with databases
+- Final undergrad year at CUNY John Jay